-Although Malawi's culture is more conservative than many western countries, the people are friendly, helpful and vibrant.
-Making friends is likely to be a breeze with both Malawians and expats, who can help expats settle-in and provide local advice.
-While this limits culture shock, expats will have to adjust their lifestyle.
-Expats should understand that many goods and services, such as many clothing stores, are not as easily available as in their home country and they will face frequent power cuts.
-However, expats are always able to get what they need and import what they cannot find in the country.
+Although Malawi's culture is more conservative than many Western countries, the people are friendly, helpful and vibrant.
+Making friends is likely to be a breeze, and both locals and other expats are generally approachable and helpful.
+While this certainly limits culture shock, expats will still have to adjust their lifestyle.
+Some goods and services, such as many clothing stores, are not as easily available as they might be back home, and expats are also likely to experience frequent power cuts – something that may take some getting used to.
+That said, expats are always able to get what they need and import what they can't find in the country.

-As a poor, landlocked country, Malawi is among the world’s least developed places.
-The economy is heavily based on agriculture, with more than 80 percent of the working population employed in this sector.
-Tobacco, tea, sugarcane and coffee are major exports, and expats often work in these industries.
+As a poor, landlocked country, Malawi is among the world's least developed.
+The economy is heavily dependent on agriculture, with more than 80 percent of the working population employed in this sector.
+Tobacco, tea, sugarcane and cotton are major exports, and expats often work in these industries.

-The tourism sector accounts for a small percentage of expats living in Malawi.
-Most expats in the tourist sector will be concentrated near Lake Malawi.
-It is the third-largest lake in Africa and covers about a fifth of the country.
+The tourism sector accounts for a small percentage of working expats living in Malawi.
+Most expats who work in tourism are located near Lake Malawi, which is the third-largest lake in Africa and covers about a fifth of the country.
 The possibility to relax, take in beautiful sunsets and all that nature has to offer while enjoying water sports, hikes or casual strolls on the beach lure in many tourists.
-Several expats who work in conservation are based around the national parks in Malawi which offer a unique experience of Malawi's wildlife and natural environment for both day trips and a weekend away.

 For expat families, there are a handful of private and international schools in Malawi, while homeschooling offers an alternative that is both cheaper and more convenient for many families.
-The international and private schools, mainly in Lilongwe and Blantyre, provide children with a strong educational environment to grow and learn in.
-These follow the British national curriculum of IGCSEs and A Levels or offer the International Baccalaureate.
+The international and private schools, mainly in Lilongwe and Blantyre, provide children with a strong educational environment to grow and learn.
+These follow the British national curriculum of IGCSEs and A-Levels, or offer the International Baccalaureate.

 A number of these schools offer boarding facilities, which may be suitable for expats living in more remote areas of Malawi.
-As space may be limited, parents should ensure they apply early to ensure their children get a place at the school of their choice.
+As space may be limited, parents should apply as early as possible.

-Overall, expats relocating to Malawi will encounter a slow pace of life and are likely to face a range of wonderful experiences as well as frustrating challenges.
+Overall, expats moving to Malawi will encounter a slow pace of life and will likely face a range of wonderful experiences and frustrating challenges.
 With patience and understanding, expats can easily adapt to their new lives in the Warm Heart of Africa.